Promote equity and improve health in diverse populations

 - Define root causes of health inequities and their relevance and relationship to public health practice.

-- Develop and utilize the ability to collaborate with public health professionals at local and/or federal levels to promote health equity research, practice, and policy.
+- Collaborate with public health professionals at local and/or federal levels to promote health equity research, practice, and policy.

-- Value health equity and the importance of social determinants of health in addressing barriers and eliminating health disparities.
+- Examine health equity and the importance of social determinants of health in addressing barriers and eliminating health disparities.